a joyful Christmas season

 Reread this beautiful book about a group of students at a small liberal arts college who get a little too involved with their Greek classes and end up murdering one of their own.

-, by Ewan MacGregor and Charley Boorman.
+Long Way Round, by Ewan MacGregor and Charley Boorman.

 The book about the trip these two actors took around the world on motorcycles.
 There was also a TV series on Bravo that chronicled the trip, which was really good; I'm trying to track down the DVD.
 I love Ewan (mostly for his Scottich accent), and this was an interesting read.
 The most difficult leg of their trip took them through Ukraine, Kazakstan, Mongolia, and Russia (I had to get the book out to figure out how to spell Kazakstan).
 Doyle would like this book; tons of motorcycle stuff.
 I've been waiting for this one to hit paperback, because I rarely buy hardcover books, and this was worth the wait.